 Ocean going vessels will also usually be equipped with a deep keel to offer even more stability in very turbulent water.

-How to decide between shallow draft and deep draft boat
+How to decide between a shallow draft, deep draft boat or shoal draft boat

 If you are unsure about which draft type best suits your needs simply ask yourself this question: